nodejs/undici/README.md

 * `'connect'`, emitted when a socket has been created and connected.
 The client will connect once `client.size > 0`.

-* `'reconnect'`, emitted when socket has disconnected.
+* `'disconnect'`, emitted when socket has disconnected.
+The first argument of the event is the error which caused the socket to disconnect.
 The client will reconnect if or once `client.size > 0`.

 <a name='pool'></a>
 ### `new undici.Pool(url, opts)`